 What is Lender Placed Property Insurance?

-All mortgage lenders require home owners to buy adequate homeowners' insurance.
-If the home owners' policy lapses or is otherwise insufficient, though, the bank will implement a lender placed property insurance on the home.
-Understand this insurance product as you protect your home.
+All mortgage lenders require homeowners to carry adequate homeowners' insurance.
+If your policy lapses or is otherwise insufficient, the lender may place a lender placed property insurance policy on the home to protect its financial interest.

 Why Is Property Insurance Important?

-When a bank loans you money for your mortgage, they assume a risk.
-If your home is damaged or destroyed by weather, fire, vandalism or another peril and you do not have insurance, they are responsible for expensive repairs.
+When a bank loans you money for a mortgage, it assumes a risk: if the home is damaged or destroyed by weather, fire, vandalism, or another peril and there is no insurance, the lender could face expensive losses.

 When do you Need Lender Placed Property Insurance?